Exciting times in Essex

 It is an exciting time in Essex.
-They have just completed the full implementation of Good Lives – their program name for implementation of the P4C 3 Conversation model across Adult Social Care, including implementing within Transitions, Hospital and Prison Settings.
+They have just completed the full implementation of Good Lives – their programme name for implementation of The Three Conversations® across Adult Social Care, including implementing within Transitions, Hospital and Prison Settings.

 So how was it achieved?

 Approach: It was agreed – with support from the Executive Team and the Adult Leadership Team – that Essex wanted to achieve a sustainable approach to change.
 The usual approach of another organisational change in staff and ‘Big Bang’ approach was disregarded in favour of an incremental approach.
 All staff were invited to join in the Good Lives conversation, using the same three-month methodology that was applied to the innovation sites.
 This involved kick off meetings, clarifying what was going to be different, defining success measures and finally an evaluation at the end of the three months.
 Whilst it was possible to have some common success measures across all teams, there was also the recognition, that within each team, there may be differences.

 Most teams took six months to fully implement within their team, because they invited half of the staff to work in the new way first, and then brought in the other half at the three-month evaluation point.
 All staff had access to a mentor from a previous innovation site.